Gingernaut/AI_Artify/README.md

+### AI Artify

+#### A Twitter bot that uses neural networks to transfer the style of famous paintings to featured images from the [Unsplash API](https://unsplash.com/developers).

+Tweets are available at @AI_Artify

-Image style transfer is done with: https://github.com/lengstrom/fast-style-transfers
+Image style transfer is done with [Logan Enstrom's](https://github.com/lengstrom) [Fast Style Transfer](https://github.com/lengstrom/fast-style-transfer).